Published on: January 21, 2021 | Reading Time: 5 min

 Unlike GitHub no dead fork or weird hacks to resolve merge conflicts at the end of the day.

 Definitely fewer clicks to make a contribution than GitHub or even GitLab for that matter.

 You can do everything from your text editor/IDE and mail client.

 It's dead simple and will work universally where as workflows involving GitHub (Pull Requests) does not translate to other platforms.

 This is actually how the linux kernel is being developed.
 Git servers and mailing lists.

-The major reason why people use GitHub seems to be because it is becoming more and more a kind of social media platform like Facebook where the likes, comments, shares etc. are replaced by stars, green boxes, forks etc. I don't think that is particularly healthy.
+The major reason why people use GitHub seems to be because it is becoming more and more a kind of social media platform like Facebook where the likes, comments, shares etc. are replaced by stars, green boxes, number of forks etc. I don't think that is particularly healthy.
 For the reasons in the first sections of this page and since (as the second section suggests) there are many alternatives that does pretty much the exact same thing GitHub does, it isn't that compelling to choose GitHub over others if you don't care about the social media aspect of GitHub.
-People like Linus and the developers of Emacs definitely don't care about bragging about their green boxes or the number of stars their project has to their peers so it only makes sense that they don't see the value in GitHub.
-People need to understand this and in my opinion maybe adopt the same attitude as them.
+Moreover large projects like the kernel and Emacs already have systems in place for QA, Tests, secuirity etc. which they'd have to move over to GitHub.
+Why would they break something that works just fine?
+Moreover people like Linus and the developers of Emacs definitely don't care about bragging about their green boxes or the number of stars their project has to their peers so it only makes sense that they don't see the value in GitHub.
+People need to understand this and in my opinion welcome diversity.